10 Reasons to Use a Fixed Index Annuity

 #7 – Guaranteed Death Benefit Features

-Virtually all fixed index annuities with an income rider come with a guaranteed death benefit feature.
+Many fixed index annuities with an income rider come with a guaranteed death benefit feature.
 Unlike the circumstance in which a mutual fund or stock owner dies in the midst of a stock market crash or prolonged bad stock market cycle, the fixed index annuity with an income rider owner is assured of always leaving their original invested capital and any accrued growth (reduced by withdrawals) to their loved ones in any and every type of market or economic environment.

 #8 – Tax Liability Control